-Fig. 1 3D semantic segmentation predictions of Cylinder3D [83] trained on SemanticKITTI [8] with and without our adversarial augmentations.
-This figure shows a challenging out-of-domain sample from Waymo [60], including three large cars, of which a pickup truck being towed and a large SUV with an open door.
+Fig. 1 3D semantic segmentation predictions of Cylinder3D (Zhu et al., 2021a) trained on SemanticKITTI (Behley et al., 2019) with and without our adversarial augmentations.
+This figure shows a challenging out-of-domain sample from Sun et al. (2020), including three large cars, of which a pickup truck being towed and a large SUV with an open door.
 Due to the domain gap, the standard Cylinder3D could not correctly segment any of the three vehicles in the scene.
 Instead, by plausibly expanding the available training data, our domain generalization method allowed the model to improve the segmentation of the out-of-domain cars.
-The road and other classes were ignored in the transfer to Waymo due to misaligned definitions across the datasets.
+The road and other classes were ignored in the transfer to Waymo due to misaligned definitions across the datasets but also on rare unseen and unknown samples (Gasperini et al., 2023a; Jung et al., 2021b).
+Since rare samples are typically unavailable at training time and might not be part of the same distribution, as shown in Figs. 1 and 2, state-of-the-art approaches tend to fail with out-of-domain samples, thereby proving the need for more robust solutions (Gasperini et al., 2023a; Mirza et al., 2022).

-to using 2D data alone, 3D sensors (e.g., LiDAR and ToF cameras) offer an extra layer of redundancy and robustness, which is highly valuable in safety-critical settings.
+Although many works addressed part of these concerns on 2D image data (Qiao et al., 2020; Beery et al., 2020; Gasperini et al., 2023a; Hendrycks et al., 2021a; Mirza et al., 2022; Postels et al., 2019), these issues remain mostly open for 3D point clouds (Lehner et al., 2022).
+Compared to using 2D data alone, 3D sensors (e.g., LiDAR and ToF cameras) offer an extra layer of redundancy and robustness, which is highly valuable in safety-critical settings.

 In 3D semantic segmentation, methods assign a known class to each input point.
-Since 3D approaches heavily rely on the geometric relationship between 3D points, non-standard and out-of-domain objects, such as those in Figure 1, can be easily assigned to the wrong class, thereby posing a safety threat if not properly taken into account.
-Moreover, since softmax highly promotes the most probable class, current approaches tend to be extremely confident even with out-of-distribution samples, or when delivering wrong predictions [23], worsening the problem.
-As challenging scenarios can naturally occur in the real world [28], robustness against them is a fundamental characteristic to ensure the safe deployment of a model.
+Since 3D approaches heavily rely on the geometric relationship between 3D points, non-standard and out-of-domain objects, such as those in Fig. 1, can be easily assigned to the wrong class, thereby posing a safety threat if not properly taken into account.
+Moreover, since softmax highly promotes the most probable class, current approaches tend to be extremely confident even with out-of-distribution samples, or when delivering wrong predictions (Gawlikowski et al., 2021), worsening the problem.
+As challenging scenarios can naturally occur in the real world (Hendrycks et al., 2021b), robustness against them is a fundamental characteristic to ensure the safe deployment of a model.

-To avoid the difficult and expensive collection of long tail samples for training, challenging scenarios can be designed artificially via adversarial attacks applied to readily available data [25].
-These adversarial examples expose the vulnerabilities of a model and can be incorporated in the training data to improve its robustness via adversarial augmentation [33, 34].
-While existing methods have generated adversarial examples to improve robustness against out-of-domain data for 3D object detection [65, 33], this remains still unexplored for 3D semantic segmentation.
+To avoid the difficult and expensive collection of long tail samples for training, challenging scenarios can be designed artificially via adversarial attacks applied to readily available

+Fig.2 3D object detection predictions of PointPillars (Lang et al., 2019) trained on KITTI (Geiger et al., 2012), without and with our adversarial augmentations, on out-of-domain cars from the proposed CrashD dataset.
+The models were transferred without any fine-tuning.
+Due to the unusual shapes of the vehicles compared to those in KITTI, the standard PointPillars could not detect them.
+By expanding the training distribution, our adversarial augmentations allowed the model to detect both the old car and the damaged one.
+Images used with courtesy of BeamNG GmbH data (Goodfellow et al., 2015).
+These adversarial examples expose the vulnerabilities of a model and can be incorporated in the training data to improve its robustness via adversarial augmentation (Lehner et al., 2022; Li et al., 2022a).
+While existing methods have generated adversarial examples to improve robustness against out-of-domain data for 3D object detection (Tu et al., 2020; Lehner et al., 2022), this remains still unexplored for 3D semantic segmentation.